NatSim/NodeJS/README.md

 Before you begin, ensure you have met the following requirements:

 You have an understanding of **Node Javascript** & **Mongo DB**.

+🤔Please feel free to add feedback on this project!

 **Contact**